 - What is engineering culture like at Nurx?

 In addition to our company values, the Nurx engineering team has a few other areas of focus:

 - Craftsmanship.
 We care about the quality of our work, and strive to make it stable and easy for others to understand and modify.
 We’re thoughtful about how today’s seemingly small decisions can have an outsized impact on our code tomorrow in terms of how easy it will be to maintain, how expensive it will be to operate, and how strictly we can maintain its security.

 - Inclusivity.
 We think the strongest teams encourage everyone to participate, regardless of their background or previous experience.
 In 2018, we changed our interview process to get rid of live coding, added real examples from Nurx so you can decide if the work we do interests you, and started interviewing for mentoring and debugging skills.
-In 2019, we hired our first distributed team (iOS), and launched our second engineering office in Boulder, Colorado, so you can join us even if you can’t move to San Francisco.
-Our goal is to build teams that can always connect to our patients and their challenges.
+In 2019, we hired our first distributed team (iOS), and during the COVID pandemic transitioned to hiring remote individuals within the U.S. Our goal is to build teams that can always connect to our patients and their challenges.

 - Data-driven.
 “Facts are stubborn things; and whatever may be our wishes, our inclinations, or the dictates of our passions, they cannot alter the state of facts and evidence.” - John Adams.
 As engineers, our job is to ensure everyone has the right data to do their job.
 Patients need data about how to safely take their medications, doctors need data about a patient’s health profile, and our leaders need data about where our service is (and isn’t) working well.
 The software we write is central to every aspect of our patient experience and we believe it’s our job to observe and record what happens, then to make that data available to everyone in the company.